Dresden Plate Calculator

 How many blades does a Dresden Plate have?

-How do I calculate the blade width for a Dresden Plate?
+How do I finish the center of a Dresden Plate?